sx-bet/sx-bet-api-docs/source/includes/_websocket.md

 ]
 ```

-Subscribe to all changes in markets on sportx.bet.
+Subscribe to all changes in markets on sx.bet.
 You will get updates when

 - A new market is added
 - A market is removed (set to `INACTIVE`)